From the Census Bureau: Permits, Starts and Completions

-Multi-family starts (blue, 2+ units) increased in April compared to March.
-Multi-family starts were up 40.5% year-over-year in April.
+Multi-family starts (blue, 2+ units) decreased in January compared to December.
+Multi-family starts were up 8.3% year-over-year in January.

-Single-family starts (red) decreased in April and were up 3.7% year-over-year.
+Single-family starts (red) decreased in January and were down 2.4% year-over-year.

 This shows the huge collapse following the housing bubble, and then the eventual recovery (but still not historically high).

-Total housing starts in April were below expectations, and starts in February and March, were revised down, combined.
+Total housing starts in January were below expectations, however, starts in November and December were revised up, combined.